 * Fed monetary policy meeting on July 30-31

-Traders will also keep a close eye on the U.S. and Chinese trade talks in Shanghai this week, as negotiators from both countries meet for their first in-person talks since a truce at G20 last month.
+Market participants will also keep a close eye on U.S.-China trade talks in Shanghai this week, as negotiators from both countries meet for their first in-person talks since a truce at a meeting on the sidelines of a G20 summit in Japan last month.
 Expectations are low for a breakthrough.

 “Bulls are very reluctant to let go just yet, but if we do see those levels break, we might see gold bulls head for the exits quite quickly.”

 Among other precious metals, silver inched up 0.1% to $16.40 per ounce.

 Palladium rose 1.3% to $1,555.62 per ounce, after touching its highest level in nearly two weeks, while platinum climbed 2% to $877.50.
 (Reporting by K. Sathya Narayanan, Diptendu Lahiri and Eileen Soreng in Bengaluru; Editing by Marguerita Choy and Susan Thomas)